airsail/RepData_PeerAssessment1/PA1_template.md

 ##      41    6780   10400    9370   12800   21200
 ```

+Q: Do these values differ from the estimates from the first part of the assignment?

-#### A: The mean and median and the histogram are about the same.
+A: The mean and median and the histogram are about the same.
 However the minimum and mean have slightly increased.

-#### Q: What is the impact of imputing missing data on the estimates of the total daily number of steps?
+Q. What is the impact of imputing missing data on the estimates of the total daily number of steps?

-#### A: The data is less biased.
+A: The data is less biased.

 ### Calculate and report the mean and median total number of steps taken per day.